Rolf Wouters: Career

-Breakthrough andRTL 4
+Breakthrough and RTL 4

 He made his public debut in 1988 in the program Showmasters (a talent show quiz of the NCRV).
 He was jokingly given up for the program by colleagues.
 He won the first episode and stood out to Joop van den Ende.
 He saw a great talent in Wouters.
 Van den Ende offered Wouters the small program Bulldozer, which was broadcast on RTL 4.
 Wouters became known to the general public when he presented Love at first sight.
 First he did that together with Caroline Tensen and later alone.
 After this, his career went fast.
 In 1993 he was allowed to take over from Jos Brink for Wedden dat..?, which he presented for two seasons at RTL 4.
 In the same year Rolf also started the program Now or Never.
 From Now or Never, Wouters was assisted in many of his programs by Meneer Sjon, a small obliging assistant with a high voice.